-Following Helper Appreciation Month, we wrap up with all of the important ways employers can support and empower their helpers in Singapore
+As part of Helper Appreciation Month in May, we highlight all the important ways employers can support and empower their helpers in Singapore

 Domestic helpers are essential to our society.
 Without foreign domestic workers, many of us would not be able to work, and would have to stay home in order to take care of our children or elderly parents.

 A recent report by Enrich and Experian showed that in 2018 they contributed to 2.4% of Singapore’s GDP.
 They come to Singapore to earn a better salary than they could in their own countries.
 And yet, somehow, they do not seem to lift themselves out of poverty.